 Based on the status of the responding party, the appropriate Law School office or officer will review the final investigative report, and a decision-maker will issue a written final report that determines whether the preponderance of the evidence shows the responding party has violated this policy or other identified policies.
 For cases involving a student responding party, the appropriate office is the SSO.
 For cases involving a faculty responding party, the appropriate officer is a Vice Dean or another full-time faculty member, as determined by the Dean.
 For cases involving staff responding parties, the appropriate officer is the Chief Operating Officer or their designee.
+For cases involving a trustee responding party, the appropriate officer is the chief operating Difficer of their designee.
 For cases involving a trustee responding party, the appropriate officer is the Board of Trustees Chair or their designee.
 Each party will be notified simultaneously of the outcome of the investigation.